ogecko/alpaca-benro-polaris/README.md

 * Everyone who posted feedback on the [Polaris Camera Controller Global Group](https://www.facebook.com/groups/326138891873755).
 * All the words of encouragement kept this project going  - eg. Just wow!, So much of this yes, Love it, This is a cool project, Plate-solving would be awesome, Yes yes please, I'm all in, Absolute game changer, Great, Please make this work, Very exciting, Wow Wonderful, 100%, Super enthusiastic about this, This is absolutely wicked, Sounds Great, Awesome initiative, Amazing work, Most certainly very worthwhile, Bring it on !!, Keeping a bllodshot eye on this thread!

+And finaly, just a brief notet about risks....

-# Caution - Use at own Risk
+## Caution - Use at own Risk
 Please be aware that this is not official Benro Software.
 If you decide to use it - you are doing so at your own risk.

 There is a chance of voiding the warranty or damaging your Benro Polaris hardware.
 There is a chance that you may use the driver/hardware in a way, unintended by its design.
 The driver is not official Benro software.
 They may not support you.
 Due to the extensive testing, the risk of hardware damage is very low.

+Also note that the ASCOM Alpaca standard is not secure.
+It is open by design.
+Simply stated, Alpaca and network security are separate things.
+Only used within an isolated protected viirtual or local network.